Camera-Guy/VRC-Avatar-PVP/README.md

 yet Particals can still colide, any mesh can be used as a colider but the more polygons the more performance it eats when you get hit,

-Downed station is a chair with a downed animation that when the player gets downed gets teleported to the players location and on the next frame the player is forced into it, Note if your in a chair and you get downed your tracking breaks due to how anomalous the VRC station script is.
+Downed station is a chair with a downed animation that when the player gets downed it gets teleported to the players location and on the next frame the player is forced into it, Note if your in a chair and you get downed your tracking breaks due to how anomalous the VRC station script is.
 (you can't eject player from all chairs only referenced ones.)